Dudley Girls High School: After the high school

 By the mid-1980s, further plans for school reorganisation were afoot, and another merger came in September 1989, this time when the Dudley School merged with The Blue Coat School to form Castle High School - the new school also taking in some of the Sir Gilbert Claughton School pupils upon that school's phased closure, and the creation of the new school was completed in September 1990 with the arrival of some pupils from the closed Mons Hill School.

+The creation of Castle High School also led to a decision for the new school to eventually operate solely from the former grammar school site.

-The former grammar school buildings were expanded between 1990 and 1995, leaving the former high school buildings disused after July 1995, although a sports hall which had existed on the site since about 1960 was retained for more than a decade afterwards, with a new entrance being built from the old grammar school site to enable the old high school to be demolished.
+The former grammar school buildings were expanded between 1990 and 1995, leaving the former high school buildings disused after February 1995, although a sports hall which had existed on the site since about 1960 was retained for more than a decade afterwards, with a new entrance being built from the old grammar school site to enable the old high school to be demolished.

 Dudley council had considered using the old high school as council offices, but these plans were scrapped in favour of demolition, which took place in early 1996.

 The site of the school was converted into public car park in 1997, with a campus of Dudley College being opened on the site in September 2012.
 Although the main school building was demolished, during the site's use as a car park the original wall and site entrance on Ednam Road were retained.